antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 ---

 ## Background
 Testing software is an important part of its lifecycle and a big factor of its success.
-There are many different frameworks and methods out there, and finding the right tools could sometimes be challenging!
+There are many different frameworks and methods available, and finding the right tools can sometimes be challenging!
 [Postman](https://www.postman.com) is a popular API platform for building and using APIs, widely used among developers, and is one of the tools that makes testing simpler.

 Integrating testing into your CI pipeline can help improve the overall quality and productivity.
 Therefore, in this blog post, we will explore how Postman can be used to automate API testing using GitHub Actions!

 ## What is Postman?
 As mentioned before, Postman is a popular platform for building and using APIs.
-Except for building APIs Postman can also be used for testing, documentation and there is even the possibility to build workflows using a visual designer.
+In addition to building APIs, Postman can also be used for testing, documentation, and even the creation of workflows using a visual designer.
 If you want to know more check out this [blog](https://blog.postman.com/10-postman-features-everyone-should-know/) post for more information regarding Postman's features.

 ## Creating API tests in Postman
 We are going to test an weather API from [weatherapi.com](https://www.weatherapi.com/).
 However you can use your own built or another third party service.
-WaeatherApi.com offer an free tier and once you have your account, you can generate an API Key and follow along.
+WaeatherApi.com offers an free tier and once you have your account, you can generate an API Key and follow along.

 In our case we want test & validate that the some of the provided APIs, and make sure the following is working as intended:
 - Authentication